Pictured recipe: Wild Rice Stuffing with Apple & Sausage

 Homemade stuffing is ridiculously easy to make, but there are a few things you can do that would ruin a perfectly good stuffing.
 Here are a few mistakes to avoid when you're making stuffing from scratch, and tips to fix your stuffing.

-When you’re creating your own stuffing, the sky is the limit when it comes to ingredients.
-You can add dried fruit, fresh fruit, sausage, nuts, grains, whatever.
+When you're creating your own stuffing, the sky is the limit when it comes to ingredients.
+You can add dried fruit, fresh fruit, vegetables, sausage, nuts, grains, whatever.
 But you want to make sure there is an element that keeps it all loosely sticking together.
-That’s called a “binder,” and bread is really great at this.
+That's called a "binder," and bread is really great at this.
 To work its magic, the bread needs a little liquid.
 (How much?
 See below.)
-Bread that is slightly dry sucks up moisture like a sponge and once it’s tossed with other ingredients it starts to break down slightly and acts like the glue for everything else.
-Any kind of bread will work—wheat bread, sourdough, rye—even cornbread.
+Bread that's slightly dry sucks up moisture like a sponge and once it's tossed with other ingredients it starts to break down slightly and acts like the glue for everything else.
+Any kind of bread will work—wheat bread, sourdough, rye—even cornbread and gluten-free bread.
 Experiment with different flavors to find one you like best.

 Stuffing needs moisture to prevent it from drying out, but knowing how much liquid to add can be tricky.
 You want your stuffing moist, but not soggy and certainly not dry.
 The bread in the stuffing absorbs moisture, but if it's dry (as it should be, see above), it takes some time for the liquid to settle in.
 I suggest adding a little at a time, say 1 cup of broth for every 4 cups of dry mix.
 Give it a good stir, then let it sit for a minute.
 The stuffing should be moist, but not wet.
 If there is a puddle of broth at the bottom of the bowl, you've added too much.
 Add more bread to soak up the excess moisture.
 If the mix is still dry and crumbly, add more liquid and toss gently until it starts to clump together.